crate/jmx_exporter/DEVELOP.rst

 - Push tag to origin by running ``git push --tags``

-- Deploy to bintray (see section below)
+- Deploy to maven central (see section below)

 - Update ``README.rst`` to point to the newly uploaded jar